 A Primer On Audio Signals

 To truly understand dynamic range compression (and, therefore, both RMS and peak-metering compression), we must understand the audio signals that are subjected to compression.
 In this primer section, we’ll learn the basics of audio signals.

 Audio signals can be defined as electrical energy (active or potential) that represents sound.

 The waveforms that make up audible sound waves are effectively mimicked in an audio signal.
 These waveforms have peaks and troughs of maximum and minimum sound pressure levels.
 Sound waves effectively disrupt the molecules of a medium as they travel through the medium.

 The universally accepted range of human hearing is between 20 Hz and 20,000 Hz.

 Audio signals, then, are largely defined within this same 20 Hz – 20 kHz limit (though signals may have frequencies beyond this band).

 Analog audio signals are defined as AC (alternating current) signals with an amplitude defined by the voltage levels of the signal.
 These amplitudes may be given in volts (V) or millivolts (mV).
 They may also be given as decibels relative to 0 volts (dBV) or decibels relative to 0.775 volts (dBu).

 An analog audio signal can be represented by the following 1 kHz sine wave:

 The amplitudes of analog audio signals vary greatly depending on the device.
-For example, microphones can only handle relatively small “mic level signals” while speakers require much largely signals to drive their drivers.
+For example, microphones can only handle relatively small “mic level signals,” while speakers require much larger signals to drive their drivers.
 The different nominal signal levels are listed in the following table: